AmrDhaliwal/AmrDhaliwal/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" alt="Waving hand" width="30" length="30">  I'm Amrit Dhaliwal

-A university student majoring in Microbiology and minoring in Data Science.
+A recent university graduat majoring in Microbiology and minoring in Data Science.
 Currently specializing in Data Analytics since both my majors have helped refine my skills in that field, the tools I use are commonly used in the field of Data Analytics such as Python, Jupyter Notebooks, and Tableau.

-Below in the section called toolbox you can find all the skills I currently am proficient in.
+Below in the section called toolbox you can find all the skills I work with regularly or have come across in my studies

 With graduation so close I am looking for a position in any type of Data Analytics, Data Science, or Software Development field.